...

 Nick Hillary moved to the United States in 1990 with his family, searching for better opportunities.

-That move shaped his future in a major way, because the U.S. gave him a path into both education and competitive soccer.
+That move shaped his future in a major way because the U.S. gave him a path into both education and competitive soccer.

-Education and Student Life
+Education and Student Life of Nick Hillary

 According to background information shared publicly, Hillary did well in school and showed interest in academics, including math, along with school activities like student government.